All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Non-Oral Contraceptives

-IUDs (hormonal and copper), implants (Nexplanon), the Depo-Provera shot, and the vaginal ring are not affected by changes in gastric emptying because they do not rely on intestinal absorption.
+IUDs (hormonal and copper), implants (Nexplanon), the Depo-Provera shot, and the vaginal ring aren't affected by changes in gastric emptying because they don't rely on intestinal absorption.
 These methods remain fully effective during Zepbound treatment.

 Emergency Contraception

 If you need emergency contraception while on Zepbound, be aware that oral emergency contraceptives (Plan B, ella) may also have altered absorption.
-A copper IUD is the most reliable emergency contraceptive option and is not affected by Zepbound.
+A copper IUD is the most reliable emergency contraceptive option and isn't affected by Zepbound.

 Bone Health and Muscle Preservation

-Women face unique risks when it comes to bone density and muscle mass, especially as they age.
-Any significant weight loss raises questions about whether you are losing the right kind of weight.
+Women face unique risks for bone density and muscle mass, especially as they age.
+Any significant weight loss raises questions about whether you're losing the right kind of weight.

 Bone Density Concerns